 Using DB Manager to run the same query via QGIS Virtual Layers is very slow, even to show the result table.

 #4 Updated by Giovanni Manghi over 2 years ago

 - Operating System deleted (

 Nyall Dawson wrote:

 Can you check the postgres logs and see if there's any difference in the queries sent from 2.18 to 3.0?

 I have not checked the logs yet, but in the meantime I confirm the issue, the difference is huge: tested with 1000 points layer we go from almost instantaneous to several tens of seconds.

-#6 Updated by Mickey Dietrich about 2 years ago
+#6 Updated by Mickey Dietrich over 2 years ago

 I have to wait for Amazon Web Services to reboot the server for where my PostGIS instance is installed.
 Looks like I had to change DB parameters so I can see query logs.
 I think the reboot is set for tomorrow: Here was link I found about the DB parameters: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.Concepts.PostgreSQL.html.
 Hopefully this works, otherwise I don't know how else to get the query logs.
 Every one of our staff are having the same issue and I have tried from home with the same results.
 QGIS 2.18 is fast and 3.0 is very slow.
 We were just about to make the switch for our staff over to QGIS from Esri, but need to figure out this issue first.
 Will keep my fingers crossed that the DB parameter thing works.
 Thanks for everyone's input so far, hopefully we will get things figured out.

-#8 Updated by Regis Haubourg 10 months ago
+#8 Updated by Regis Haubourg about 1 year ago

 - Status changed from Closed to Open